Rocamadour tourism & sightseeing

 The main village in Rocamadour lies along one road and is very pretty with its stone houses, the arched stone gates and view of the gorge above.
 The shops are very much dedicated to tourists though there are some interesting little boutiques amongst them.
 The centre of Rocamadour is entirely pedestrianised.

 Brief History of Rocamadour

-By the 16th century the number of pilgrims had dwindled, and the Wars of Religion had caused great damage to the village, and it was not until the 19th century that the Rocamadour we see now took shape.
+By the 16th century the number of pilgrims had dwindled, and the Wars of Religion had caused great damage to the village, and it was not until the 19th century that the Rocamadour we see now - a charming and popular destination - took shape.

 Rocamadour is classified as a listed Grand Site of France

 Address: Rocamadour, Gramat, Gourdon, Lot, Midi-Pyrenees, 46500, France || GPS: latitude 44.799, longitude 1.6183